 11 months, Female, Mulatto

 The two enslaved women are of age to have children.
 The 2-year-old boy and 11-month-old “mulatto” girl are likely children of one or both of the enslaved women.
-The mulatto girl I surmise was Ann.
+The mulatto girl I surmise was Ann, the boy, Jack.
 But there is no guarantee as slave schedules were not true censuses of slaves, and have to be seen only as evidence a person was a slaveholder.
 In the 1900 census, Ann lists her father’s birthplace as Georgia and her mother’s birthplace as Alabama.
 The slave schedule was done on September 26, 1850 meaning if it was Ann, she would have been born in November 1849.
 The timing very much fits.

 Between 1890 and 1900, Ann learned to read and write as indicated on the census.
 The census also confirmed she had 9 children, 7 of whom were still living.
 She was living with her daughter Ora Wright, son-in-law Green Wright, and grandchildren, Thomas, Herbert, and Charles Wright.